-- 1.8.1 The following minimum suspensions are to be applied in all BOX LACROSSE games sanctioned by the Saskatchewan Lacrosse Association (SLA). - 1.8.1.1 Minor Directorate Suspensions will be served in minor and major directorate suspensions will be served in major.
-Athletes will be allowed to continue participating in the opposite age directorate unless policy dictates otherwise for severe infractions. - 1.8.1.2 Match Penalties for all match penalties assessed (except for molesting officials and checking from behind) a suspension will be applied as follows: - a. for each Match penalty three (3) games
+- 1.8.1 The following minimum suspensions are to be applied in all BOX LACROSSE games sanctioned by the Saskatchewan Lacrosse Association (SLA) and will be accumulated on an ongoing basis.

+- 1.8.1.1 Minor Directorate Suspensions will be served in minor and major directorate suspensions will be served in major.
+Athletes will be allowed to continue participating in the opposite age directorate unless policy dictates otherwise for severe infractions.

+- 1.8.1.2 Match Penalties for all match penalties assessed (except for molesting officials and checking from behind) a suspension will be applied as follows:

+- a. for each Match penalty three (3) games

-1.8.1.3 Other Penalties
+- 1.8.1.3 Other Penalties

 - a. all Gross Misconducts three (3) games

 - b.
 Checking from Behind

 - I Match penalty for checking from behind

 - . first offence three (3) games

 - . second offence suspended indefinitely until dealt with by the league discipline committee

 - II Major penalty for checking from behind

-- . anytime during a game except in the last ten (10) minutes the remainder of game $\,$
+- . anytime during a game except in the last ten (10) minutes the remainder of game

-- . last ten (10) minutes remainder of game and one (1) game suspension
+- . last ten (10) minutes remainder of game and one (1) game Suspension

-- c.
+c.
 Fighting

-- I Minor Box (Tyke Midget)
+I Minor Box (U9 - U17)

 - .
-Fighting Major Penalty all fighting majors in minor receive game misconduct as per CLA rulebook.

-- .
-1st Fighting Major a game misconduct for remainder of game plus one (1) additional game suspension.
+Fighting Major Penalty all fighting majors in minor receive game misconduct as per CLA rulebook. - . $1^{st}$ Fighting Major a game misconduct for remainder of game plus one (1) additional game suspension. - .

-- .
 Third Person in Altercation three (3) games or three (3) weeks whichever expires first. - .
 Second Fighting Major a game misconduct for remainder of game plus two (2) additional game suspensions. - .
-Third Fighting Major suspended indefinitely until dealt with by league discipline committee. - II Major Box - .
-Fighting Major Penalty all fighting majors receive game misconduct. - .
-1st Fighting Major a game misconduct for remainder of game. - .
-2nd Fighting Major a game misconduct for remainder of game plus one (1) additional game suspension - .
-3rd Fighting Major a game misconduct for remainder of game plus two (2) additional game suspensions - .
-4th Fighting Major a game misconduct for remainder of game plus three (3) additional game suspensions - .
-5th Fighting Major suspended indefinitely until dealt with by league discipline committee - .
+Third Fighting Major suspended indefinitely until dealt with by league discipline committee.

+II Major Box

+- .
+Fighting Major Penalty all fighting majors receive game misconduct. - . $\underline{1^{st} Fighting Major} a$ game misconduct for remainder of game. - .
+2nd Fighting Major a game misconduct for remainder of game plus one (1) additional game suspension - . $\frac{3^{rd} \text{ Fighting Major}}{1}$ a game misconduct for remainder of game plus two (2) additional game suspensions - . $\underline{4^{th} Fighting Major}$ a game misconduct for remainder of game plus three (3) additional game suspensions - . $\underline{\mathsf{5^{th}}}$ Fighting Major suspended indefinitely until dealt with by league discipline committee - .
 Third Person in Altercation three (3) games or three (3) weeks whichever expires first.